aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/mail-merge-with-xml-data-source/_index.md

 </customers>
 {{< /highlight >}}

-The following code example shows how to load XML data into DataSet and then use it as a data source:
+The following code example demonstrates how to load XML data into DataSet and then use it as a data source:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-XMLMailMerge-XMLMailMerge.java" >}}